History of Gear: Repair facilities for your old classic gear

 Back to Bruce's Page about modern suppliers of fabrics and notions to build your own gear

-History of Gear Main Page: Essays and pictures about the Pioneers of the Outdoor Gear Revolution, 1946-The Present, 40+ pages and ever-growing!
+History of Gear Main Page: Essays and pictures about the Pioneers of the Outdoor Gear Revolution, 1935-The Present, 45+ pages, five history of gear books published, and still ever-growing!

 Back to Mazama Climbers Main Page